Watch Our 2-min Explainer video

 Why checking registration matters in practice

-Confirming that an LPA is registered gives certainty.
-It allows attorneys to deal with banks, doctors, care providers and local authorities without challenge.
+Confirming that an LPA is registered legally allows attorneys to deal with banks, doctors, care providers and local authorities.
 It also protects the donor, as only registered LPAs are recognised by law.

-In moments of stress or urgency, knowing the LPA is registered removes doubt and prevents unnecessary delays.
-It ensures decisions can be made smoothly, lawfully, and in line with the donor’s wishes.
+Knowing the LPA is registered ensures decisions can be made smoothly, lawfully and in line with the donor’s wishes.

-Using a guided service like Power of Attorney Online helps reduce errors and ensures registration is completed correctly, so your LPA is ready when it is needed most.
+Using a guided service like Power of Attorney Online helps reduce errors that could delay registration, so your LPA is ready when it is needed most.

 • Complete in as little as 15 minutes